jjovelc/HubbardB_JovelJ_CRISPR/sunZhang/GUIDEseq_cutting-nicking_Aug2025/README.md

 ## Analysis Protocol
 For detailed analysis instructions and protocols, see: **[NGS Analysis Protocol](nicking_lib_NGS_analysis_protocol_2024Dec_inline.html)**

-This HTML file contains comprehensive guidance on how to perform the analysis for the GUIDE-seq cutting and nickase library experiments.
+**Note:** This HTML file contains comprehensive guidance on how to perform the analysis for the GUIDE-seq cutting and nickase library experiments.
+To view it properly:
+1. **Download the file** from GitHub and open it in your web browser, or
+2. **View the raw HTML** by clicking the link above and then clicking "Raw" in GitHub

 ## Overview
 This repository contains analysis scripts and documentation for GUIDE-seq experiments investigating Cas9 cutting efficiency, ODN tag incorporation, and Cas9 nickase high-throughput in vitro library analysis.